-FRESNO, Calif. -- From a heated exchange to a violent fight, an act of rage is now an criminal investigation.
+FRESNO, California -- From a heated exchange to a violent fight, an act of rage is now an criminal investigation in Fresno, California.

-"It was just so scary and so chaotic," said Margo Ortiz, victim.
+"It was just so scary and so chaotic," says the victim, Margo Ortiz.

 Ortiz took video Monday after she said a car hit her and took off.
 The video picks up at a red light where she pulls up next to the suspect and her passenger.